Saiga1105/ITC-KUL-CONSTRUCTOR/_posts/2020-02-28-Competition_1_Alignment.md

 tags:
 ---

-<div style="text-align: justify"> Did you know only 65% of the imagery on a Construction site gets aligned using commercial software?
-This is not so surprising if you know the many obstacles [**Structure-from-Motion**](https://en.wikipedia.org/wiki/Structure_from_motion) have to overcome to allign the imagery below.</div>
+Did you know only 65% of the imagery on a Construction site gets aligned using commercial software?
+This is not so surprising if you know the many obstacles [**Structure-from-Motion**](https://en.wikipedia.org/wiki/Structure_from_motion) have to overcome to allign the imagery below.